peter-ahe-google/testing/README.md

 The suite generates a new Dart program which combines all the tests included in the suite, so they can all be run (in sequence) in the same process.
 Such tests must be co-operative and must clean up after themselves.

-You can use any test-framework, for example, `package:test` in these individual programs, as long as the frameworks are well-behaved with respect to static state.
+You can use any test-framework, for example, `package:test` in these individual programs, as long as the frameworks are well-behaved with respect to global state, see [below](#Well-Behaved-Tests).

 Here is a complete example of a `Dart` suite: